RDMLLC/RE-Data-Metrix/replit.md

   - "Learn More About Private Lending" button linking to /about-private-lenders
 - **Zillow RentZestimate Integration**: Automatically captures and displays estimated monthly rent from Zillow property lookups
   - rentZestimate extracted from Zillow API response during property lookup in Step 1
-  - Stored in WizardDataContext and persisted to localStorage
+  - Stored in WizardDataContext and persisted to sessionStorage
   - Pre-fills monthly rent input in Rental Analysis wizard with editable Zillow estimate
   - Displays "Zillow RentZestimate: $X,XXX (editable)" with green CheckCircle icon when available
   - Shows amber AlertCircle with "No estimated rent available" message when rentZestimate is unavailable